RevokeCash/revoke.cash/content/en/learn/approvals/how-to-revoke-token-approvals.md

 Again our friend [WiiMee](https://twitter.com/Wii_Mee) has created a video tutorial on how to use Etherscan to revoke token approvals if you prefer learning by video.

-<youtube-video id="RJ2ufhFnK1U" title="How To Revoke Token Approvals on Etherscan by WiiMee"></youtube-video>
+::youtube-video{title="How To Revoke Token Approvals on Etherscan by WiiMee" id="RJ2ufhFnK1U"}